Severe Weather Statement issued for Lancaster by NWS - NewsBreak

 Severe Weather Statement issued for Lancaster by NWS

-Effective: 2021-08-10 19:00:00 EDT Expires: 2021-08-10 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Lancaster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM EDT FOR NORTHERN LANCASTER COUNTY At 705 PM EDT, severe thunderstorms were located along a line extending from Spring Ridge to Churchtown to Willow Street, moving east at 25 mph.
+Effective: 2021-08-10 18:29:00 EDT Expires: 2021-08-10 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lancaster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM EDT FOR NORTHERN LANCASTER AND SOUTHEASTERN LEBANON COUNTIES At 644 PM EDT, severe thunderstorms were located along a line extending from near Womelsdorf to Ephrata to near Mountville, moving east at 15 mph.
 HAZARD...60 mph wind gusts.
-SOURCE...Trained weather spotters.
+SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Lancaster, Ephrata, Lititz, Mount Joy, New Holland, Manheim, East Petersburg, Akron, Leola, Salunga-Landisville, Denver, Reamstown, Rothsville, Marietta, Adamstown, Brickerville, Terre Hill, Churchtown, Leacock and Bareville.
-This includes The Pennsylvania Turnpike from mile markers 275 to 295.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Lancaster, Ephrata, Lititz, Mount Joy, New Holland, Manheim, East Petersburg, Cornwall, Akron, Myerstown, Leola, Salunga-Landisville, Denver, Reamstown, Rothsville, Marietta, Newmanstown, Adamstown, Richland and Brickerville.
+This includes The Pennsylvania Turnpike from mile markers 268 to 295.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0